Supporting our communities

 - Maximise the value of our partnerships, by measuring key performance indicators.

-We work with a number of charities in the UK aligned to our community programme aims.
+We work with a number of charities in the UK aligned to our business purpose and values.

 We give direct financial contributions to our chosen charity partners and encourage employees to fundraising by matching their donations.
 We also enable employees to support charities of their choice, in a tax-efficient way, by regularly donating through ‘payroll giving’ – and we match 10%.